DMTF/Redfish-Interop-Validator/README.md

 ## Installation

 Place the RedfishInteropValidator.py tool into the desired tool root directory.
 Create the following subdirectories in the tool root directory: "config" and "logs".
 Place the example config.ini file in the "config" directory.
-The Interop Validator requires access to Redfish schema CSDL files.
-The path for these files is specified in the config.ini file with 'MetadataFilePath' under [Options].
-The file path should be created and all schema CSDL .xml files must be placed there.
-Note - the schema files for the latest Redfish release can be found in the 'csdl' folder of DSP8010, which is available at https://www.dmtf.org/dsp/DSP8010.

 ## Execution Steps

 The Redfish Interop Validator is designed to execute as a purely command line interface tool with no intermediate inputs expected during tool execution.
-However, the tool requires various inputs regarding system details, DMTF schema files etc. which are consumed by the tool during execution to generate the conformance report logs.
 Below are the step by step instructions on setting up the tool for execution on any identified Redfish device for conformance test:

 Modify the config\example.ini file to enter the system details under below section